I realise that you can go straight to Numbeo to check out the average living cost in Poland.

 All of the cost of living indices on numbeo are relative to New York City.
 Therefore, indices for New York City stand at 100%.

-In the table in the previous section, Gdańsk has a rent section of 27.32.
-This means that, on average, rents in Gdańsk are around 73% less expensive than in New York City.
+In the table in the previous section, Łódź has a rent index of 14.7.
+This means that, on average, rents in Łódź are around 85% less expensive than in New York City.

 The main cost of living index is a relative indicator of consumer goods prices, including groceries, restaurants, transportation and utilities.